-We believe the TeeMaster system, a leading software firm when it was introduced in the mid-1990s, has now become outdated, and the contract, which represents an expense far greater than value, should be cancelled.
+We believe the Teemaster system, a leading software firm when it was introduced in the mid 1990's, has now become outdated and the contract which represents an expense far greater than value should be cancelled forthwith.
 The interaction of the tee sheet to the POS system is essential.
 Active Network, the current POS vendor, has such capability.
 Adding their tee time reservation software is suggested.

-Further, we recommend that the Golf Department's website be completely re-done.
-While Active Network could develop the website for Golf Department, it is our recommendation that Quick 18 be retained to develop the site.
-While it will be graphically beautiful, far more importantly, it will also contain dynamic yield management tools to ensure that tee times are sold based on the relative balance of demand versus supply for each individual time.
+Further, we recommend that the Golf Department's web site be completely re-done.
+While Active Network could develop the web site for Golf Department, it is our recommendation that Quick 18 be retained to develop the site.
+While it will be graphically beautiful, far more importantly, it contained dynamic yield management tools to ensure that tee times are sold based on the relative balance of demand vs. supply for each individual time.